gatsbyjs/gatsby/docs/docs/query-filters.md

 ### Supported comparators

-Gatsby supports a subset of MongoDB comparators, namely, op matches every node where the result value;
+Gatsby supports a subset of MongoDB comparators.
+Here is the list of supported comparators and how they match node(s);

 - `eq`: is exactly the filter value.
 - `ne`: is anything except for the filter value.